 If you aren’t allowed to write plots, how do you prep for a campaign?
 Instead of trying to come up with a plot, which is the job for your players, come up with a situation.
 Ask questions.
 Start with the plot question.
 When EVENT will PROTAGONIST OUTCOME?
 For example, in my current campaign my plot question is: When The Diabolist attempts to create a rift between The Emporer and The Great Gold Wyrm, will the PCs be able to stop her?

-As the campaign unfolds keep asking more and more detailed questions but always leave the answer to the question for the player’s to ask.
+As the campaign unfolds keep asking more and more detailed questions but always leave the answer to the question for the player’s to answer.
 Sometimes it will feel like the only one who can answer the question is the GM.
 If this is the case, try a different question.
 For example, a GM may want to know how the party first learns about The Diabolist’s plot.
-The players could answer that but first the GM has to know where they could possibly hear about it.
-To be honest, where and when the players get involved isn’t as important as whether or not they will get involved, and even worse, it assumes the answer to that question is “yes” without giving the players a chance to answer it.
+The players could answer that but first the GM has to know where they could possibly hear about it which means the GM has to come up with potential answers.
+Instead as “what do the player’s do when they hear about the plot?”

 Let The Players Answer

 When creating an adventure based on these questions the encounters will naturally become opportunities for the players to answer questions.
 Continuing with my example campaign I created my first encounter to introduce them to one of The Diabolist’s objectives.
 The encounter was simply this: What will the PCs do when they find a wounded man along the side of the road?
 It is possible that they pass the man and do nothing.
 They may rob him of his burden, heal him and send him on his way, lay in an ambush for his pursuers or escort him to his destination.